PA Program Mission, Values and Goals

 Evidence of Effectiveness:

-- At least 85% of students will achieve an average score of 4.0/5.0 or higher on Preceptor Evaluations for evidence-based preventative care and counseling skills over all of their
+- At least 85% of students will achieve an average score of ≥80% on didactic assessment items related to critically analyzing evidence-based medicine.

-rotations. - At least 85% of program graduates will report actively using evidence-based resources during clinical rotations.
+- At least 85% of graduating students will report using evidence-based resources during clinical rotations (End-of-Program Survey).

-- At least 85% of program graduates will report actively using evidence-based resources in their clinical practice within one year of graduation.
+- At least 85% of program graduates will report using evidence-based resources in their clinical practice (Post-Graduate Survey).

 Goal: Engage students in interprofessional medical education that will enable them to adapt to the changing healthcare environment, work with a healthcare team, and understand the various roles in healthcare and a PA’s scope of practice.